Keukenhof Gardens, Our Visit To Holland’s World Of Tulips

-Bob poses amongst the showy display of flowering plants.
+Bob poses among a showy display of flowering plants.

 Bob and I casually wandered along the pathways as more tourists began to arrive.
 The available sunlight and resulting shadows really added to our photo compositions.
-We nicely completed one circuit of the gardens before the sky darkened down, and the next thing you know, it began to rain.
+We nicely completed one circuit of Keukenhof Gardens before the sky darkened down, and the next thing you know, it began to rain.

 Keukenhof Gardens is now closed for the 2022 visiting period.
 But it will re-open from March 23 to May 14 in 2023.
 For more information checkout this link: Keukenhof Holland.